Motivation and goals¶

 hpy.universal package on

-Speed on PyPy, GraalPython and other alternative implementations: according to early Early benchmarks, an extension written in HPy can be ~3x faster than the equivalent extension written in Python/C.
+C extensions can achieve much better speed on alternative implementions, including PyPy and GraalPy: according to early Early benchmarks, an extension written in HPy can be ~3x faster than the equivalent extension written using

-Improved debugging: when you load extensions in debugging mode, many common mistakes are checked and reported automatically.
+Improved debugging: when you load extensions in Debug Mode, many common mistakes are checked and reported automatically.

-Universal binaries: you can choose to distribute only Universal ABI binaries.
-This comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.
+Universal binaries: libraries can choose to distribute only Universal ABI binaries.
+By doing so, they can support all Python implementations and version of CPython (like PyPy, GraalPy, CPython 3.10, CPython 3.11, etc) for which an HPy loader exists, including those that do not yet exist!
+This currently comes with a small speed penalty on CPython, but for non-performance critical libraries it might still be a good tradeoff.

 Extensions in other languages¶